I’m forever making Bubbles

 A popular Wine Alchemy event is called Making Bubbles; how different ways create sparkling wines.
 Each has advantages and disadvantages.

 Wine comes from the alcoholic fermentation of freshly picked grape juice.
-We regard this chemistry is straightforward, but for centuries, it was unknown.
+We regard this chemistry is straightforward, but for centuries, it was not understood.
 We know now that yeast digests the sugar in the grapes, producing alcohol and carbon dioxide gas.
 In still wines, the gas usually escapes.
 For sparkling wine, retaining the gas in the wine makes the bubbly we love so much.

-The origin of bubbles in wine
+The origin of bubbles in the wine

 Bubbles have probably been around for as long as there has been winemaking.
 For most of this time, they were either unwelcome or hard to control, even in Champagne.

 Years ago, harvests were later in the year, stretching into late October and early November.
 The fermentation would start spontaneously in the vat.
 When activity ceased, it looked like the fermentation had finished.
 However, in unheated cellars, the onset of autumn low temperatures would stop the fermentation.
 It was simply too cold for the yeast to work.
 It looked like the fermentation was complete.
 But unfermented sugar was left, and the yeast was only dormant.

 The winemaker would then draw off the still wine into cask or bottle.
 The following spring, temperatures would rise, the yeast would revive, and the fermentation would restart.
 Under pressure from newly made gas, bottles and casks would randomly explode.
 Disaster!

 Who invented bubbles?

 There are various claims on who “invented” making bubbles deliberately.
 Records at Limoux in Southern France show Benedictine Monks creating sparkling wines in 1531.
 Their method is still used today, called Méthode Ancestrale.